An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms

 We explain in this section the link between the function $\potential$ and a Lyapunov function to analyze the stability of equilibrium points of ODEs.
-We then discuss how to practically choose the function $\potential$ and \del{give some concrete examples of functions $\potential$ for two examples}\new{ illustrate some possible $\potential$ on two examples}.
+We then discuss how practically to choose $\potential$ and illustrate some possible choices with two examples.